Difficulty Level

 SVG (scaled vector graphic) files are 2D drawings that the Bantam Tools software can interpret and generate toolpaths.
 Any object in an SVG file with a border or fill will be machined.
 The Bantam Tools software looks at strokes and fills to determine the inside and outside of shapes in a design.
 The software combines the resulting shape with the tools you’ve selected, as well as the scaling, placement, and any other settings you specify.
 Then it calculates the toolpaths that the Desktop CNC Milling Machine will follow.

 The Bantam software can interpret SVG files in two ways.
-Basic SVG handling reads fills as engravings and strokes as cutouts.
+Classic SVG handling reads fills as engravings and strokes as cutouts.

 To learn more about working with SVGs, check out these resources: